BombShellReaper/Force-DDNS-Updates-Unifi/README.md

 This guide is based on research, and I recommend exercising caution when working with the Unifi Controller.

-# Step 1: SSH into the controller
+# Step 1: SSH Into The Controller

 SSH (Secure Shell) is a protocol used to securely access and manage network devices.
 To begin, open your terminal or command prompt and use the following command to SSH into the Unifi Controller: